dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 I hope nobody will ever have to face this awkward situation in a pitching session, ever.
 You don't have to learn it the hard way, like I did.

-How, you asked?
-Can we really use CPUs to run models in real-time?
-This post is exactly that.
+You may wonder, can we really use consumer grade CPUs to run models in real-time?

+🦾**YES we can!**

+I wasn't a believer, but now I am.

-I will show you how you can supercharge your YOLOv5 inference performance running on a consumer CPU.
+In this post I show you how you can supercharge your YOLOv5 inference performance running on CPUs using **free** and open-source tools.
-Oh, we'll be using **free** and open-source tools and it only takes few steps to start.

 {{< notice tip >}}
 By the end of this post, you will learn how to: